mscale92/basic-react-app/ReadMe.md

 Unlike the express app you built in previous exercises, this server only has one request, `app.get('/*')`.

-This means that all requests going through will render the same result, that result being, you're React application's index.html file.
+This means that all requests going through will render the same result, that result being, you're React application's `index.html` file.

-The index.html file of React is the gateway to the application.
-Here, you will call your bundled JavaScript file, within a script tag, as well as point your React app to a designated div tag, #app.
+The `index.html` file of React is the gateway to the application.
+Here, you will call your bundled JavaScript file, within a `<script tag>`, as well as point your React app to a designated `<div>` tag, `#app`.
 Remember, your bundle contains all of your compiled react code.

 There's one more thing in our server.js that may stand out to you, `'/files', express.static(__dirname + '/src')`

 What's going on here?

 Well, express is nice enough to have a middleware option for static file paths.
-We are using the name `/files` as a path variable to mean the current directory, __dirname, plus `/src`.
+We are using the name `/files` as a path variable to mean the current directory, `__dirname`, plus `/src`.

-Put it all together, files means `basic-react-app/src`
+Put it all together, `/files` means `basic-react-app/src`

 We can use this variable throughout our react components in order to load static files from our `/src` directory.
 This includes CSS files as well as images.